fethca/white-app/README.md

 # White app

+Blank application setup with dependencies and configurations up to date.
+It provides an express api setup, database and redis connexions draft.

+## Prerequisites

+Before cloning the White app, ensure you have the following prerequisites met:

+- Node.js installed on your system
+- pnpm package manager installed

 ## How To

+- Clone project
+- Remove unecessary dependencies.
+For example: express, helmet, cors etc. aren't usefull if the app isn't an API
+- Upgrade dependencies to lastest version `pnpm upgrade --latest`.
 - Replace all `white-app` occurences in the project.
 - Delete this how to section